nyl-auster/microframework/README.md

 * okc.shutdown

-This allow you to add some code to be executed at start or end of the application wihout having to hack index.php file You may fire your own events this way :
+This allow you to add some code to be executed at start or end of the application wihout having to hack index.php file You may fire your own events this way.
+There is no convention to name events, it just have to be a string :

     <?php
     $eventsManager = eventsManager::getInstance($listeners);